Pizza by the slice: Overview

 Some pizzerias and food stands sell pizza by the slice and whole pizza pies, and some only sell slices.
 Pizza by the slice is typically pre-baked and pre-sliced, and is characteristically kept warm under heat lamps.
 Slices are sometimes re-heated or have toppings added before going back into the oven briefly.
 Selling pizza by the slice offers an economic and speedy dining option to a purchaser while optimizing profits for the seller, as the total value of a pie's slices typically is considerably more than selling a whole pie.
 The price of pizza slices is also typically significantly less than the cost of a whole pie.

 Pizza by the slice is prevalent in the United States.
 There are over 1,000 pizzerias and "slice shops" in New York City selling New York–style pizza by the slice, with Sicilian pizza slices also often available.
-It is a common street food there, and the most popular way pizza is ordered.
-There is a lively competition for which pizzeria sells the best slice in the city.
+It is a common street food, and the most popular way pizza is ordered.
+There is a lively competition for the pizzeria that sells the best slice in the city.

 Pizza by the slice is also manufactured frozen, and is sometimes packaged in individual microwavable portions.